puicchan/aca-app-1017/blog3.md

 - Both dev and prod deploy the **exact same container image**
 - Validation steps ensure quality gates between stages

+> **Note:** This workflow uses GitHub Actions job outputs to pass the container image name between jobs.
+Job outputs are only available on GitHub-hosted runners.
+If you're using self-hosted runners, you'll need an alternative approach such as storing the image name in an artifact or using a different method to share data between jobs.

 ## Conclusion